Guest Post • Pre-College Advising

 - The speed of outlining, writing

-- Training in note-taking, attentiveness helped at school and Stanford University
+- Training in note-taking, and attentiveness helped at school and at Stanford University

 - Capability to research and quickly process information on Wall Street

-- Balanced leadership, persuasion, creativity to negotiate US$22 billion of deals across five continents
+- Balanced leadership, persuasion and creativity to negotiate US$22 billion of deals across five continents

 Debate vastly improves thinking, processing, expression and organisational and communication skills, all of which are highly sought by colleges.
-Speech & Debate can also improve performance in college interviews and the application writing process by helping students to become stronger persuasive advocates of their accomplishments, passions and goals.
+Speech and debate can also improve performance in college interviews and the application writing process by helping students to become stronger persuasive advocates of their accomplishments, passions and goals.
 Debaters develop self-confidence to interview with adults.

 Debate naturally helps raise standardised test scores, boosting intrinsic motivation and performance on tests such as the SAT and ACT.
 In 2016, the College Board, the body that administers the SAT Test, reconfigured the test.
 The College Board’s President, David Coleman, is also a former State Championship Debater.
-The newly designed SAT was meant to reduce the value of traditional test prep and is now ideally suited towards the skills that Speech & Debate focus.
-In particular, the evidence-based analysis and empirical research in both the English portion of the test, (away from prior vocabulary memorisation) and greater emphasis on data analysis and interpretation in the math portion, is something that debaters practice as they substantiate claims and impact with statistical evidence.
+The newly designed SAT was meant to reduce the value of traditional test prep and is now ideally suited toward the skills on which speech and debate focus.
+In particular, the evidence-based analysis and empirical research in both the English portion of the test, (away from prior vocabulary memorisation) and greater emphasis on data analysis and interpretation in the math portion, are something that debaters practice as they substantiate claims and impact with statistical evidence.

 Employer surveys have cited that greater importance is given to a candidate’s demonstrated capacity to think critically, communicate clearly and creatively solve complex problems, rather than their undergraduate major.
-Speech & Debate nurtures these life skills in an engaging format for students during their formative years.
+Speech and debate nurtures these life skills in an engaging format for students during their formative years.